Particular/docs.particular.net/nservicebus/outbox/index.md

 * Endpoints using the outbox feature should not send messages to endpoints using DTC (see below) as the DTC-enabled endpoints treat duplicates coming from outbox-enabled endpoints as multiple messages.

 > [!NOTE]
-> Endpoints that use a transport in a transaction mode less than [**TransactionScope**](/transports/transactions.md#transactions-transaction-scope-distributed-transaction) are vulnerable to receive the same message **more-than-once** regardless if the sender has Outbox enabled.
+> Endpoints that use a transport in a transaction mode less than [**TransactionScope**](/transports/transactions.md#transactions-transaction-scope-distributed-transaction) are vulnerable to receive the same message **more-than-once** regardless of whether the sender has the outbox feature enabled.

 ### Transaction scope